sirisian/ecmascript-types/README.md

 Contextual checks do not stamp one alternative's conversions or inferred generic bindings onto whichever function is actually called.
 Existing overload and intersection rules remain separate.

 ### Destructuring Assignment Casting

+An object binding or assignment pattern rejects a participating source known to be exclusively `null` or `undefined`, including an empty `{}` pattern.
+The judgment applies to the selected source at each nested pattern, after an enclosing default or fallback; a property's own default cannot repair a nullish container.
+A nullable union with a viable source remains dynamic.
+Non-nullish primitives retain ordinary boxing, and object-literal `{ ...null }` remains a no-op.
+Borrowing requirements and runtime reference-liveness checks are unchanged.

 A pattern retains the contribution of a known declared property, including a symbol-keyed property.
 If every member of a union source declares that key, its read types are joined, preserving optional `undefined`.
 An element annotation is checked against that contribution; typed parameter patterns and participating `const` patterns preserve it too.
 This does not add inference to an otherwise untyped `let` pattern or infer a contribution from an unknown key or overwriting spread.